pedrocrisp/Wetlab-Protocols/PARE_Truseq_v2.md

 **Use the concentrated 2,000U/ul enzyme if doing quick ligation in quick ligation buffer…

-- Ligate at 16oC overnight
+- Ligate at 16°C overnight

-	Stopping point – store at -20 oC
+	Stopping point – store at -20°C

 ## PAGE purify ds-DNA adapter ligation